honey32/next-query-utils/README.md

 - *True* if `/items/[postId]`
 - *False* if `/items/[postId]?param1=aa`

-Likewise, if you want to check if query is empty, *with dynamic routes*, you should ignore them.
+Likewise, *with dynamic routes*, you need to ignore *them* in order to check if the query is empty.

 ```ts
 isQueryEmpty(router.query, { ignore: "postId" })